 To assist in the training of radiation workers, the Radiation Safety Department provides Radiation Protection Training for WVU Research Laboratories on-line at the WVU SOLE website.
 Radiation Safety will no longer provide classroom training sessions (unless deemed necessary) for the completion of the training requirements for the active laboratory.
-New staff entering authorized laboratories who will be working with radioactive materials/radiation producing devices are required to complete the radiation safety training prior to beginning work with materials.
+This format will allow laboratory staff members and authorized users the freedom and flexibility to complete the training as required by Radiation Safety protocol and without the formality of attending a classroom session in order to receive Radiation Protection Training.
+This will also allow new staff entering authorized laboratories who will be working with radioactive materials/radiation producing devices to complete the training prior to beginning work with materials without waiting to attend regularly scheduled training sessions.